Renovation / transformation

 CLOSE TO THE SKY

-The three buildings conceived by architects Mahler and Marti in 1911-1912 demonstrated a homogenous vocabulary.
-Facing on one side the public space and a courtyard on the other, the composition is clear and harmonious, with various carefully implemented materials and refined ornamentation without ostentatious luxury.
-A successful real estate investment, this construction still showcases numerous assets particularly thanks to a central location and the presence of four public parks only a few hundreds of meters away (Trembley, Vermont, Beaulieu, Cropettes).
-On the street corner and facing east, the main building has been owned by the same family for generations.
-Wise management over many years has led to the maintenance of the building’s interior and exterior qualities, without giving in to unnecessary modernizations, that are insidiously capable of irremediably altering a building’s identity.
+The three apartment blocks designed by the architects Mahler and Marti in 1911-1912, which turn onto the rue de Chandieu and the rue de Vermont, have a homogeneous style.
+Facing the public domain or the courtyard, the composition is clear and harmonious, with a variety of materials carefully used and a fine décor, without ostentatious luxury.
+A successful property development, it still has many assets, thanks in particular to its very central location and the presence of four public parks just a few hundred metres away (Trembley, Vermont, Beaulieu, Cropettes).
+Marking the corner and facing east, the central building has been owned by the same family for several generations.
+Wise management over the years has enabled the interior and exterior qualities to be maintained, without giving in to the trend towards unnecessary modernisation, which can irreparably alter the identity of a building.

 This state leaves an interesting space under the roof, occupied by a laundry room, the elevator’s machinery and storerooms reserved for the tenants.
 As the latter also benefit from a basement, the building offers an incredible potential.
 To the tangible drawbacks (complicated roof morphology, static weakness of the framework) are opposed the advantages of an overlooking position, where the charm of the attics is combined with the possibility of beautiful openings onto the neighboring roofs, the mountains and the sky.
 In tune with the history of the building, the conditions of the mandate establish themselves with evidence: a respectful exploitation of the space in order to create rental apartments.
 The diverse feasibility studies have defined the legally inhabitable areas, identified the accesses and examined the technical needs of the spaces.
 They have, in particular, defined simple concepts – potentially adaptable to the last building of the ensemble – that still keeps an untouched attic space.
 The precise planning integrates the demands of asbestos removal and, more generally, guarantees that a construction site could work in the middle of an inhabited building.